ory/sdk/clients/kratos/dotnet/docs/AdminApi.md

 <a name="createrecoverylink"></a>
 # **CreateRecoveryLink**
-> KratosRecoveryLink CreateRecoveryLink (KratosCreateRecoveryLink body = null)
+> KratosRecoveryLink CreateRecoveryLink (KratosCreateRecoveryLink kratosCreateRecoveryLink = null)

 Create a Recovery Link